 Pupils receive full guidance on the choices they can make regarding further education, training or job seeking at the end of Year 11.
 The work of the school careers staff includes interviewing pupils in order to ensure an appropriate career path.
 In the Sixth Form advice and support for university applications begins from their first day and continues all the way through the two years.
-As a school we focus on university applications from Year 7.
 We have high expectations for all our pupils.
 We actively promote STEM (Science, Technology, Engineering and Mathematics) based careers.